snowyu/amforth/doc/source/TG/recipes/Hifive1.rst

 The RGB led is initialized at boot time and can be accessed with the color command names ``red``, ``green``, ``blue``, ``white``, ``black`` and a few others.

-There is a separate wordlist called `csr` that contains a few registers.
-Use `csr show-wordlist` to get a listing of the available words.
-The word `@cycle` returns a double cell number of the cpu cycles since boot.
+There is a separate wordlist called `riscv-wordlist` that contains controller specific words like CSR registers.
+Use ``riscv-wordlist show-wordlist`` to get a listing of the available words.
+The word ``@cycle`` returns a double cell number of the cpu cycles since boot.